|Alabama Gov. David Bibb Graves|

 June 8, 1968 - James Earl Ray was captured at the London Airport.
 He was suspected of assassinating Dr. Martin Luther King Jr.

 June 8, 1969 - The New York Yankees retired Mickey Mantle's No. 7 jersey.

-June 8, 1969 - President Nixon and South Vietnamese President Nguyen Van Thieu met at Midway Island in the Pacific.
-At the meeting, Nixon announced that 25,000 U.S. troops would be withdrawn by the end of August.
-Nixon and Thieu emphasized that South Vietnamese forces would replace U.S. forces.
-Along with this announcement of the first U.S. troop withdrawal, Nixon discussed what would become known as “Vietnamization.”
-Under this new policy, Nixon intended to initiate steps to increase the combat capability of the Republic of Vietnam Armed Forces so that the South Vietnamese would eventually be able to assume full responsibility for the war.
+June 8, 1969 - President Nixon and South Vietnamese President Nguyen Van Thieu met at Midway Island in the Pacific, and Nixon announced that 25,000 U.S. troops would be withdrawn by the end of August, emphasizing that South Vietnamese forces would replace U.S. forces under what would be known as “Vietnamization.”

 June 8, 1972 – During the Vietnam War, nine-year-old Phan Thị Kim Phúc was burned by napalm, an event captured by Associated Press photographer Nick Ut moments later while the young girl was seen running down a road, in what would become an iconic, Pulitzer Prize-winning photo.

 June 8, 1976 – Major League Baseball catcher Kenji Johjima was born in Sasebo, Japan.
 He played for the Seattle Mariners from 2006 to 2009.

 June 8, 1976 – Tennis player and coach Lindsay Davenport was born in Palos Verde, Calif.